Leopold Center for Sustainable Agriculture

 Findings showed that the delivery option using a Toyota Prius resulted in 2.77 times lower fuel usage and CO 2 emissions than the consumer pick-up option using U. S. average fuel economy for passenger vehicles.
 However, if all the CSA customers who used vehicles for pick-up drove a Toyota Prius, farmer distribution would still be more fuel efficient, but only 1.35 times more than that of customer pick-up.

 Pirog, Rich and Rasmussen, Rebecca, "Assessing Fuel Efficiency and CO2 Emissions of Two Local Food Distribution Options in Iowa" (2008).
-Leopold Center Pubs and Papers.
+Leopold Center Publications and Papers.
 125.